ilikeduckies123/ANGM2305-FinalProject/proposal.md

 #### Once players hit specific milestones play an effect to celebrate, potentially include achievement window.

 ## Challenges
-Will need to research how to make an interactible window within Pygame \n Research how to potentially save data
+Will need to research how to make an interactible window within Pygame.

+Research how to potentially save data

 ## Outcomes